ooni/ooni.org/content/post/egypt-censors.md

 Recent censorship events in Egypt are not limited to national news outlets.
-[Network measurement data](https://explorer.ooni.org/country/EG) collected from ooniprobe users in Egypt confirms the blocking of aljazeera.net in three networks, as illustrated through the table below.
+[Network measurement data](https://explorer.ooni.org/country/EG) collected from OONI Probe users in Egypt confirms the blocking of aljazeera.net in three networks, as illustrated through the table below.

 | Websites                   | Link Egypt (AS24863) | Vodafone Egypt (AS36935) | TE (AS8452)   |